DanyIo/Code-Crusaders-Test_Task/README.md

 7. **NotFoundPage**: Displays a 404 error page when a user navigates to a non-existent URL or route.

+### Backend Implementation

+The backend of the Financial Management Program is implemented using C# programming language and MySQL as the database management system.
+The backend handles data storage, retrieval, and processing operations.
+Key components of the backend include:

+- **Data Models**: The backend defines data models using C# classes to represent entities such as users, income, expenses, and deposits.
+These models define the structure and properties of the data stored in the MySQL database.

+- **Database Connectivity**: The backend establishes a connection with the MySQL database to perform CRUD (Create, Read, Update, Delete) operations on the data.
+It utilizes libraries and frameworks such as Entity Framework Core to simplify database interactions.

+- **API Endpoints**: The backend exposes RESTful API endpoints that enable communication between the frontend and backend components of the application.
+These endpoints handle HTTP requests and execute corresponding database operations to retrieve or modify data.

+- **Business Logic**: The backend contains business logic that governs the behavior of the Financial Management Program.
+This logic includes calculations for budget management, data validation, and other operations necessary for maintaining the integrity of financial data.

 ### Usage

 To use the Financial Management Program, follow these steps: